 At the end of every rainy season, the fact that the bridge survived only heightened the anxieties of locals.

-2018/19 has featured about normal rainfall for the Sierra Nevada Foothills, however above average snowfall in the mountains, coupled with recent warm rains have fueled speculation of flooding. when that didn’t materialize, Nevada County residents took to social media to vent their anxieties.
+2018/19 has featured about average rainfall for the Sierra Nevada Foothills; however, above-average snowfall in the mountains, coupled with recent warm rains, has fueled flooding speculation.
+When that didn’t materialize, Nevada County residents took to social media to vent their anxieties.

-CalTrans says it plans on rebuilding the bridge using funds recouped from the now-defunct California High Speed Rail project.
-They provided no time line for completion.
+CalTrans says it plans on rebuilding the bridge using funds recouped from the now-defunct California High-Speed Rail project.
+However, they provided no timeline for completion.